EphraimSiegfried/safespot/README.md

 When executing it, the env variables get exported so the Docker stack can find them, and they get written into the file ``/opt/docker/.env`` so they can be looked at if they were forgotten.
 Two things to note when using environment variables:
 - They're only available in the current shell session.
 So don't close the shell before deploying the services
-- When you want to change the value of a env variable, delete the ``/opt/docker.env`` file and run the script again
+- When you want to change the value of an env variable, change the value and run the script again
+- With the command ``echo $VARIABLE`` (ex.
+DOMAIN_NAME), you can look at the value of it

 #### Deploy the docker stack